AhmedMoustafaa/Playlist-Study-Planner/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+- This project is licensed under the Unlicense, placing it in the public domain.
 See the [LICENSE](LICENSE) file for details.
 ---

 ## Contributing